 The Geography Markup Language is the XML grammar defined by the Open Geospatial Consortium (OGC) and is used to express geographical features.
 GML serves as a modeling language for geographic systems as well as an open interchange format for geographic transactions on the Internet.

-In this topic you will learn how to work with the features that support the GML outlined in the following sections.
+In this topic you will learn how to work with the features that support the GML outlined in the sections.

 Selecting the Perspective